awandahl/gridviewer/README.md

 ## Why GridViewer Was Created

-**GridViewer** was developed to address a real-world challenge faced by many ham radio operators using lightweight or single-board computers like the Rock 4 SE (my case) or Raspberry Pi:
+**GridViewer** was developed to address a real-world challenge faced by many ham radio operators using lightweight or single-board computers like the Rock 4 SE (in my case) or Raspberry Pi:

 - **Resource Efficiency:** Popular programs like GridTracker, while feature-rich and beloved by many, are quite large (around 200MB) and can be resource-intensive.
 On low-power devices, running both WSJT-X and GridTracker simultaneously can overwhelm the system, resulting in sluggish performance or even making it impossible to operate both at once.
 - **Lightweight Alternative:** GridViewer was designed to be a minimal, efficient, browser-based solution for visualizing worked grid squares.
 It requires only a web browser, a small HTML file, and your log file—making it ideal for systems with limited CPU and memory.